-5.4.
-Personality Traits for Different Children
+5.4 Personality traits for different children

-To examine the personality traits for different children, the impacts of the 305 only-child effect on extraversion and openness are analyzed.
+To examine the personality traits for different children, the impacts of the only-child effect on extraversion and openness are analyzed.

-Table 7 reports the results obtained using a LPM and an ordered probit model.
+Table 7 reports the results obtained using an LPM and an ordered probit model.
 Columns (1) and (2) demonstrate "I often take part in school/class activities", columns (3) and (4) report "I feel close to people in this school", and columns (5) and (6) report "I feel bored in this school".
-Columns (1), (3)

-and (5) report the results obtained using a LPM.
+Columns (1), (3) and (5) report the results obtained using an LPM.
 These results show that only children are more likely to have a higher level of extraversion.
 Columns (2), (4) and (6) report results obtained using an ordered probit model.
-According to
+According to these results, the absolute value of the only children is larger at the 1% level.
+Therefore, results obtained by estimation using the two methods are consistent.